xpsi-group/xpsi/docs/source/install.rst

 For ``icc``, You may need to prepend this command with ``LDSHARED="icc -shared"``.
-This ensures that both the compiler and linker are Intel, otherwise gcc linker would be invoked.
+This ensures that both the compiler and linker are Intel, otherwise the ``gcc`` linker might be invoked.

-Provided the GSL ``<prefix>/bin`` is in your ``PATH`` environment variable, the X-PSI ``setup.py`` script will automatically use the ``gsl-config`` executable to link the shared libraries and give the required cflags for compilation of the X-PSI extensions.
+Provided the GSL ``<prefix>/bin`` is in your ``PATH`` environment variable, the X-PSI ``setup.py`` script will automatically use the ``gsl-config`` executable to link the shared libraries and give the required C flags for compilation of the X-PSI extensions.
 Because the library location will not change for runtime, we state the runtime linking instructions at compilation in the ``setup.py`` script.

-If you ever need to reinstall, first clean to recompile C files:
+If you ever need to reinstall, first clean to recompile the C files:

 .. code-block:: bash